gashcrumb/dynamic-plugins-getting-started/README.md

 When prompted for the name enter "dynamic-plugins-getting-started".
 After prompting for a project name the `create-app` command will generate a git repo with the Backstage app and an [initial commit](https://github.com/gashcrumb/dynamic-plugins-getting-started/commit/6409e6e9a411387fc219dde00184e5cfe1dcb994)

 `yarn install` is run automatically by the `create-app` script.
-The script also sets other scripts, such as `yarn tsc` and `yarn build:all` to build the repo as needed.
+The generated `package.json` also contains scripts such as `yarn tsc` and `yarn build:all` to build the repo as needed.

 #### Bootstrapping Step 2